 The fact is, there is no way for me to create a list of life giving activities you can do this holiday season.

-Rather, I simply want to encourage you to prioritize what gives life to you and your family.
-We can do that by implementing a few simple strategies in order to take back Christmas.
+Instead, I simply want to encourage you to prioritize what gives life to you and your family.
+Here are a few simple strategies you can implement in order to take back Christmas.

 Plan ahead and prioritize today